johnfairh/steamworks-swift/README.md

   ...
 }
 ```
-...but this needs the panacea of custom executors to be practical.
+...but these need the panacea of custom executors to be practical.

 #### Functions